 Develop, access and run algorithms on the full Earth Engine data archive, all using Google's parallel processing platform.

-Google Earth Engine brings together the world's satellite imagery — trillions of scientific measurements dating back almost 40 years — and makes it available online with tools for scientists, independent researchers, and nations to mine this massive warehouse of data to detect changes, map trends and quantify differences on the Earth's surface.
+Google Earth Engine brings together the world's satellite imagery — trillions of scientific measurements dating back over 40 years — and makes it available online with tools for scientists, independent researchers, and nations to mine this massive warehouse of data to detect changes, map trends and quantify differences on the Earth's surface.
 Applications include: detecting deforestation, classifying land cover, estimating forest biomass and carbon, and mapping the world’s roadless areas.

 To learn more, view product videos and the Featured Gallery (below).
 Or visit the Data Catalog to explore our archive of satellite imagery.
 Certain features (such as data download) are restricted to members of our trusted tester program.

 New!
 For a three minute introduction to Earth Engine, check out our Introduction to planetary-scale geospatial analysis with Google Earth Engine.